FouadRaheb/Watusi-for-WhatsApp/README.md

     alt="Add Source to Zebra svg1"></a>
 </p>

-to your Cydia sources for the latest updated version.
+sources for the latest updated version.
 (Check [canijailbreak.com](https://canijailbreak.com/) for more info on how to jailbreak your current iOS version)
 * **Sideloading (No Jailbreak):**

     1. (Option 1) Download IPA file from here and follow the instructions below to sign and install the app from your computer for one week